valeIT/valeIT.github.io/_posts/2020-01-26-advanced-codable.md

 }
 ```

 `AnyEncodable` wraps the Encodable protocol to type erase it and be able to use it inside the `StringEncoding` struct.
+This is not only used for encodable, but you may use this tecnique for any protocol.

 ```
 struct AnyEncodable: Encodable {